 The Baltimore region is designated as a nonattainment area with regard to the 8-hour ozone National Ambient Air Quality Standard (NAAQS).
-The BRTB has conducted a comprehensive analysis of conformity for the 2020-2023 TIP with air quality goals as a pre-condition of its acceptance by federal funding agencies.
-The results of this work, as summarized below and in an accompanying report entitled Conformity Determination of the 2020-2023 Transportation Improvement Program and Maximize 2045, concluded that the region's transportation plan and program are in conformity with air quality goals.
+The BRTB has conducted a comprehensive analysis of conformity for the 2021-2024 TIP with air quality goals as a pre-condition of its acceptance by federal funding agencies.
+The results of this work, as summarized below and in an accompanying report entitled Conformity Determination of the 2021-2024 Transportation Improvement Program and Maximize 2045, concluded that the region's transportation plan and program are in conformity with air quality goals.

 The conformity determination referred to above is founded upon technical analyses of the impact on areawide emissions of air pollutants associated with building, or not building, projects contained in the TIP.
-These air quality analyses are based upon Round 9 cooperative socio-economic forecasts, which were endorsed by the BRTB on June 26, 2018.
+These air quality analyses are based upon Round 9A cooperative socio-economic forecasts, which were approved by the BRTB in Resolution #21-1 on July 28, 2020.
 All projects that serve as emission reduction strategies (ERS) in the TIP are identified as such by the ERS heading on the top right corner of the page.
 ERS-related projects are documented in the conformity determination report.

-It should be noted that many of the projects contained in the TIP involve non-capacity improvements such as bridge replacement, bridge rehabilitation, streetscaping, road reconstruction, road resurfacing, road rehabilitation, traffic engineering, safety projects, and bicycle and pedestrian facilities.
+Many of the projects contained in the TIP involve non-capacity improvements bridge replacement, such as bridge streetscaping, rehabilitation. road reconstruction. road resurfacing, road rehabilitation, traffic engineering, safety projects, and bicycle and pedestrian facilities.
 These improvements do not alter the functional traffic capacity of the facilities being improved and are "exempt" from the requirement to determine conformity according to the Final Rule.
 Therefore they were not included in the travel demand model-based technical analysis.